amosproj/amos2021ss05-3d-viewer/README.md

 - [org.w3c.dom (Java Platform SE 8 ](https://docs.oracle.com/javase/8/docs/api/org/w3c/dom/package-summary.html): Web APIs frontend for display Visualizations basics

-# Build Process
-## Setup and start the Frontend
-  * As the software is written in web technologies (html, css and mostly javascript), the files will be delivered to the client end of users.
-  * There the browser will compile the javascript, link all the files together and render the final result in the browser window on the users monitor.

  You can find further details about the project in the associated documents.